Virtual colonoscopy

 What to eat and drink

-Your hospital may also give you some instructions about what you can eat or drink before the procedure.
-This might include only eating low-fibre foods for a day or two beforehand, and sticking to clear fluids like water, squash or black tea or coffee.
+Your hospital will also give you some instructions about what you can eat or drink before the procedure.
+This might include only eating low-fibre foods for a day or two beforehand, and only drinking clear fluids like water, squash or black tea or coffee, or clear soup.

-You may need to stop certain medicines before having a virtual colonoscopy.
+You may need to stop taking certain medicines before you have a virtual colonoscopy.
 These may include iron supplements and other medicines that can cause constipation.
 Let your doctor know if you’re taking anything like this before your virtual colonoscopy.
-They can advise if you need to stop taking them, and for how long.
+They’ll advise if you need to stop taking them, and for how long.

 Virtual colonoscopy procedure